All Episodes

 Here's the way you look at this.

-Obama's for two on this issue.
+Obama's fortune on this issue.

-Uh when it when it comes to climate change, as we stand now, McCain and Obama are not that much different.
+When it comes to climate change, as we stand now, McCain and Obama are not that much different.

-So you almost throw that issue out, because we're going to get that no matter who wins.
+So you almost throw that issue out because we're going to get that no matter who wins.

-Uh I I've been following for a long time.
+I've been following for a long time.

-This man plays the cameras.
+This man plays to the cameras.

 That's my concern.